TazinoA/MusicMigrate/README.md

 # Music Playlist Transfer

-This project allows you to transfer your playlists from one music streaming service to another.
+This project allows you to transfer your playlists from Spotify to YoutubeMusic

 ## Getting Started